pmeighen/pmeighen-public/Academy_Pgh4.md

 I am writing to you in conjunction with my application to the Academy Pittsburgh coding boot-camp.

 Prior to writing code I spent fourteen years working as a mortgage loan officer.
-A product I found to be very complex is commonly refereed to as a 'renovation loan'.
+A product I found to be very complex is commonly refered to as a 'renovation loan'.
 A renovation loan program allows an individual (or individuals) to borrow money to purchase a home and, in addition, funds to renovate the home and/or property.

 Loan officers typically will not offer a renovation loan product because, much like writing code, a renovation loan product is perceived be cumbersome and so technically difficult that it cannot be mastered with a practical effort.
 Again, much like writing code, it really isn't all that difficult when tasks are separated into pieces and those pieces are handled one at a time with the overall framework in mind.